YotaYota/notes/docs/linux/deb_pkg.md

 - `sudo apt install -f` install missing dependencies for package
 - `/etc/apt/sources.list` uncomment src to be able to do `apt source <pkg>` to install source files
 - Go from Unstable (sid) -> Testing -> Stable
+- Many 3rd party packages install to /opt/PACKAGE, so that they don't have to think about clashing with other packages.
+If you're installing into /usr/ you do need to pay some attention to debian policy and other packages, to avoid conflicts.
+- generally: /usr/{share,lib,bin} belongs to the package managed system and /usr/local/ belongs to the local sysadmin, not apt.
+So apt install should *not* go into /usr/local/bin/.

 ## Source